Flag of The Flag of Hungary

 Share this flag

-The flag's direct lineage traces to the Hungarian Revolution of 1848–49, when liberal nationalists rose against Habsburg Austrian rule.
+The flag's direct lineage traces to the Hungarian Revolution of 1848-49, when liberal nationalists rose against Habsburg Austrian rule.
 Red, white, and green had floated through Hungarian heraldry for centuries before that.
 Red and white appeared in the ancient Árpád stripes, while green had long been linked to Hungary's rolling hills and the heraldry of Transylvania.
-But 1848 fused these disparate threads into a single, deliberate national symbol.
+But 1848 fused these threads into a single, deliberate national symbol.

 On March 15, 1848, the poet Sándor Petőfi and the "Youth of March" movement pinned tricolor cockades to their chests as they marched through the streets of Pest.
 That date, sometimes called Hungary's "Ides of March," remains a national holiday.
-The horizontal arrangement of the stripes was no accident: it deliberately echoed the French tricolor, signaling alignment with Enlightenment ideals of liberty and constitutional government.
+The horizontal arrangement of the stripes was no accident: it echoed the French tricolor, signaling alignment with Enlightenment ideals of liberty and constitutional government.

-Here's the thing most people get wrong: no single authoritative meaning was assigned to each color when the flag was adopted.
+No single authoritative meaning was assigned to each color when the flag was adopted.
 The interpretations came later.

 The most popular folk reading goes like this: red for strength and the blood shed for the homeland, white for faithfulness and Hungary's rivers, green for hope and the country's mountains and hills.
 It's a tidy package, and Hungarians grow up hearing it.
 But it's retrospective folk etymology rather than documented original intent.